fish-shell/fish-shell/CONTRIBUTING.md

 ### Installing the Reformatting Tools

-To install the reformatting tool on Mac OS X using HomeBrew:
+Mac OS X:

 ```
 brew install clang-format
 ```

-To install the reformatting tool on Linux distros that use Apt:
+Debian-based:

 ```
 apt-cache install clang-format
 ```

-That will list the versions available.
+Above will list all the versions available.
 Pick the newest one available (3.9 for Ubuntu 16.10 as I write this) and install it:

 ```
 sudo apt-get install clang-format-3.9